 Background: Epilepsy is a prevalent disease worldwide which affects 1% of the global population, making it the fourth most common disease.
 The primary category of epilepsy, psychogenic nonepileptic seizures (PNES), can lead to significant time and financial burdens if not promptly diagnosed.
-Diagnosing epileptic seizures (ES) can be complex,
+Diagnosing epileptic seizures (ES) can be complex, with video electroencephalography (VEEG) monitoring, history taking, and interviews being the most effective methods.
+However, VEEG is costly and not always accessible.

 How to cite this article: Hoomankia A, Shams J, Safarpour-Lima B, Abed M. Transcranial magnetic stimulation/electromyography biomarker for differential diagnosis of adult patients with psychogenic nonepileptic seizure from patients with epileptic seizure and healthy subjects: An experimental study.
-Curr J Neurol 2024; 23(4): 225-31.
+Curr J Neurol 2024; 23(4): 226-32.